harvardinformatics/snakemake-workshop/run/index.md

 Note here the `--workflow-profile` option gives the **path to the directory containing the config.yaml file** where your resources are specified.
 We've also included `-e slurm` and increased `-j` to `5`, meaning that at most 5 jobs will be submitted to the cluster simultaneously.

-> **Exercise:** Edit the workflow profile config file in `complete/demo-profile/config.yaml` to specify the following resources for the rule `count_words:`: 512MB of memory, 7 minute run time, 1 CPU, and the "shared" partition.
+> **Exercise:** Edit the workflow profile config file in our demo profile, `demo-profile/config.yaml`, to specify the following resources for the rule `count_words:`: 512MB of memory, 7 minute run time, 1 CPU, and the "shared" partition.
 Re-run the workflow if desired.

 ??? success "Solution"